SergiyKolesnikov/k8s-kafka-local-dev/README.md

 │   ├── k8s-*.yaml                    - Manifests describing resources to be created in the K8s cluster
 │   ├── kind-cluster.yaml             - Cluster configuration
 │   └── mounts                        - This directory is mounted in all K8s nodes
+│       └── app
 │           └── message.txt           - Text file served by the HTTP server
-│       └── minio                     - MinIO data
+│       └── minio                     - MinIO stores its data here
 │       └── postgres                  - Postgres init scripts
 │           └── links.sql
 ├── project                           - Scala project related settings